andreasmhallberg/readingnotes/Chambers, 1997. What do we mean by fluency?.md

 - "'fluency in speech production is *automatic procedural skill*'".
 Quotes Schmidt 1992.
 537

+- Automatization: 537-8

-- "Developing automatised mechanisms contributes to diminishing the processing load: as long as conscious efforts are required to produce accurate morphology, less space is available for other planning tasks and this is reflected in 'choppy' utterances."
-537-8
+  > Developing automatised mechanisms contributes to diminishing the processing load: as long as conscious efforts are required to produce accurate morphology, less space is available for other planning tasks and this is reflected in 'choppy' utterances.

 - Role of pause in perceptions of fluency: 538